apache/nuttx/configs/README.txt

     processor and a c54 SDP.
 NuttX runs on the ARM core and is built with with a GNU arm-elf toolchain*.
 This port is complete, verified, and included in the NuttX release.

+configs/mcu123-lpc214x
+    This is a port to the mcu123.com lpc214x development board.
+    This OS is also built with the the arm-elf toolchain*

 configs/ntosd-dm320
     This port uses the Neuros OSD with a GNU arm-elf toolchain*: